GlobalEye: Failed bids

 Saab and KAI (Korea Aerospace Industries) signed a memorandum of understanding in October 2024 for industrial cooperation and transfer of technology regarding the AEW&C II programme for the South Korean Air Force.
+Saab offered a unique configuration of GlobalEye, known internally as WatchEye, fitted with an additional fore and aft X-band radar, to provide a full 360° field of regard.
 In September 2025, South Korea selected the Phoenix by L3Harris fitted with the EL/W-2085 radar by Elta.